Washington insider Kavanaugh boasts conservative credentials

 That view has assumed fresh relevance, with Trump facing several civil lawsuits as well as a Russia-related criminal investigation by Special Counsel Robert Mueller.
 The Supreme Court could be called upon to weigh in on these matters.

-A graduate of Yale Law School, Kavanaugh is married and has two children.
+(This version of the story was refiled to fix garbled word in paragraph 4 to internet)

-Reporting by Lawrence Hurley; Additional reporting by Andrew Chung; Editing by Kevin Drawbaugh and Will Dunham
+Reporting by Lawrence Hurley; Additional reporting by Andrew Chung; Editing by Kevin Drawbaugh, Will Dunham and Howard Goller